fritzone/obfy/README.md

 then using the macro pair `OBF_BEGIN` and `OBF_END` as delimiters of the code sequences that will be using obfuscated expressions.

-For a more detailed understanding, the `OBF_BEGIN` and `OBF_END` macros declare a `try`-`catch` block, which has support for returning values from the obfuscated current code sequence, and also provides support for basic control flow modifications such as the usage of `continue` and `break` emulator macros `CONTINUE` and `BREAK`.
+For a more under the hood view of the framework, the `OBF_BEGIN` and `OBF_END` macros declare a `try`-`catch` block, which has support for returning values from the obfuscated current code sequence, and also provides support for basic control flow modifications such as the usage of `continue` and `break` emulator macros `CONTINUE` and `BREAK`.

 #### Value and numerical wrappers